austin-becton-enterprises/smolmail/NAMINGUIDE.md

 ## Python Naming Guidelines

+### Leaving a comment
+Rather than
+- #comment In The Code
+It is prefered to
+- """
+      Comment In The Code"
+  """
+Makes the code look neater and highlights comments.

 ### General Python Naming Guidelines
 - Be consistent across the project or codebase.
 - Use descriptive, readable names over short or cryptic ones.